ryanjdillon/etv/README.rst

 data and run the application.
 The first argument for all CLI commands is the path to your processed JSON data.

-You can first create sample data from the NOAA NCOM regional ocean model, focussed on the waters off of Humboldt County, California:
+First, create some sample data from the NOAA NCOM regional ocean model, focussed on the waters off of Humboldt County, California:

 .. note:: If you installed Etv in your virtual environment, you must activate